Best Medicare Supplement Plans in Illinois (2026)

 Our Review Methodology

-MoneyGeek collected data for all Medicare plans in Illinois for 65-year-olds and 75-year-olds, using the plan browsing tool at Medicare.gov.
-Unless otherwise noted, the data in this article references quotes pulled for 65-year-olds in the state.
+MoneyGeek collected rate data for all Medicare Supplement plans available in Illinois using the plan browsing tool at Medicare.gov.
+Quotes were pulled for a non-tobacco user in the Chicago metropolitan area ZIP code.
+Data reflects rates for 65-year-olds and 75-year-olds.
+Rates were collected in May 2026.
+Unless otherwise noted, the data in this article references quotes for 65-year-olds.

 We scored Medigap companies in Illinois based on three main categories to create a weighted score out of 5: